awarbler/CSE212-Final-AW/1-topic.md

 Here are the standard queue operations:

-1. Create a Queue
+1. Initialize a Queue

-    - Create a class hat calls parameter self
+    - Initialize a class hat calls parameter self
     - Initialize an empty python list
     - It is set to zero.
     - Insert as many elements that is needed